imarc/handbook/frontend.markdown

 * Timed responses are properly indicated to users.
 * All content is viewable without an active stylesheet.
 * Color
 	* Color combinations should not create visual difficulty for users with color deficiencies.
-Utilize [http://www.checkmycolours.com](http://www.checkmycolours.com), [http://colororacle.org](http://colororacle.org) or a similar service.
+Utilize [Check My Colours](http://www.checkmycolours.com), [Color Oracle](http://colororacle.org) or a similar service.
 	* Important information should not be conveyed with color alone.
 Use other identifiers like special characters and font weight.
 * All form fields can be activated, operated and submitted using a keyboard.
 * Users can control galleries and modal windows using a keyboard.